100 Notable alumni of

 -

-Mark Vincent Hurd was an American technology executive who was CEO of Oracle Corporation.
-He had been chairman, chief executive officer, and president of Hewlett-Packard, before his forced resignation in 2010.
-He was also on the board of directors of Globality and a member of the Technology CEO Council and board of directors of News Corporation until 2010.
+Mark Vincent Hurd was an American businessman who was CEO of Oracle Corporation.
+Prior to that, he was CEO of NCR Corporation until 2005, then served as chairman, chief executive officer and president of Hewlett-Packard until 2010.
+He also served on the board of directors of Globality and a member of the Technology CEO Council and board of directors of News Corporation until 2010.

 -